Chicago Cubs Could Be A Sleeper Destination For Shohei Ohtani

 Epstein and company have done an excellent job of recruiting top-notch talent in the past.
 To count them out on Ohtani would be a massive mistake.

 Last season in Japan, Ohtani flashed his pitching and batting skills.
 He finished the year with a 3-2 record and 3.20 ERA as a pitcher.
-Ohtani also recorded a.322 batting average to go along with eight home runs and 32 RBI’s.
+Ohtani also recorded a 0.322 batting average to go along with eight home runs and 32 RBI’s.
 Those numbers make him an extremely intriguing fit for the Cubs.

 Chicago still has a decent three-man rotation heading into the 2018 season at this point in time.
 Jose Quintana, Jon Lester, and Kyle Hendricks are all capable No. 1 arms.
 They have been linked to Alex Cobb as a potential free agency target and adding Ohtani to round out the rotation would be a huge step in the right direction.